jonahr4/VibeScape/README.md

 # VibeScape — Spotify Data, Visualized with AI

 VibeScape is a Next.js app that turns your Spotify library into an interactive map, compares your playlists with friends, and ranks your top songs with a personal scoring model.
-Built by a student to showcase product thinking, UX polish, and modern full‑stack skills for recruiters.
+Built by a Jonah Rothman to showcase product thinking, analytical, and modern full‑stack skills.
+Created with the assistance of Google Firebase studio and OpenAI Codex

-## Quick Start
+## Quick Start Locally

 1) Prereqs
 - Node.js 18+ (or 20 LTS), npm, Git